Create a site-to-site VPN connection - shared key authentication - Azure CLI

 Network security groups (NSGs) on the gateway subnet are not supported.
 Associating a network security group to this subnet might cause your virtual network gateway (VPN and ExpressRoute gateways) to stop functioning as expected.
 For more information about network security groups, see What is a network security group?

-5. Create the local network gateway
+Create the local network gateway

 The local network gateway typically refers to your on-premises location.
-You give the site a name by which Azure can refer to it, then specify the IP address of the on-premises VPN device to which you will create a connection.
+You give the site a name by which Azure can refer to it, then specify the IP address of the on-premises VPN device to which you'll create a connection.
 You also specify the IP address prefixes that will be routed through the VPN gateway to the VPN device.
 The address prefixes you specify are the prefixes located on your on-premises network.
 If your on-premises network changes, you can easily update the prefixes.

 Use the following values: